 Field photographs may be taken without consent only if they are taken during a detention that is based upon reasonable suspicion of criminal activity, and the photograph serves a legitimate law enforcement purpose related to the detention.
+Mere knowledge or suspicion of gang membership or affiliation is not a sufficient justification for taking a photograph without consent.
 The deputy must be able to articulate facts that reasonably indicate that the subject was involved in or was about to become involved in criminal conduct.
-The subject should not be ordered to remove or lift any clothing for the purpose of taking a photograph.